We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Any further outbreaks tend to be shorter.
 People can expect blisters to last around 3–7 days.

 HSV-1 and HSV-2 cause genital and oral herpes infections.
 There is currently no cure for herpes, and the infection will remain in a person’s system for life.

-However, there are medications that can lower the frequency and severity of symptoms.
-There are also some home remedies that may work, including compresses, vitamins, and certain oils.
+However, some medications can lower the frequency and severity of symptoms.
+Some home remedies, including compresses, vitamins, and certain oils, may work.
 Making dietary changes can also help.